digitizdat/aws-scripts/README.md

-scripts
+AWS scripts
 =======

-Miscellaneous scripts that others might find useful
+Miscellaneous AWS scripts that are useful across projects